 Descendants of Italian Women

 Until recently, those who had a female Italian ancestor born before January 1, 1948 were generally unable to obtain Italian citizenship through ancestry.
-Seeking Italian citizenship through descent from a grandmother or great-grandmother was a difficult and sometimes impossible task, based solely on her date of birth.
+Seeking Italian citizenship by descent from a grandmother or great-grandmother was a difficult and sometimes impossible task, based solely on her date of birth.

-Changing Views on Italian Citizenship Through Ancestry
+Changing Views on Italian Citizenship Through Descent

 Is It Time to Revisit Your Italian Citizenship Application?